Clearwater squatters may have moved out

-A Clearwater homeowner called 8 On Your Side, when a pair homeless people set up housekeeping in his back yard.
+A Clearwater homeowner called 8 On Your Side when a homeless couple set up housekeeping in his back yard.

 The homeowner is hoping his six-month ordeal is over.
-He’s been living in fear after the couple moved in, then wouldn’t leave.
+He’s been living in fear after the couple moved in, they wouldn’t leave.

 Down and out, broken and emotionally drained, Driscoll tells 8 On Your Side, moving into this tent was a last resort.

-“I was doing good 2 years ago and then everything just happened all at once starting with the death of my daughter.
-And everything’s kind of gone downhill from there” said Driscoll.
+“I was doing good two years ago and then everything just happened all at once starting with the death of my daughter and everything’s kind of gone downhill from there,” Driscoll said.

 Driscoll and a man the homeowner identifies as Bill Washington, set up a pup tent, and moved their worldly possessions into Forrest Malmin’s back yard on South Highland Avenue.